 8. Six Thinking Hats

-The six thinking hats is an activity designed to push your team to think differently.
-Most of us have a preferred way of thinking that we fall trap to when approached with a problem.
-The six thinking hats represent metaphors for different ways of thinking that your teammates can adopt when problem-solving.
+The Six Thinking Hats is an activity designed to push your team to think differently.
+Most of us have a preferred way of thinking that we fall trapped in when approached with a problem.
+The Six Thinking Hats represent metaphors for different ways of thinking that your teammates can adopt when problem-solving.

 To conduct the activity:

 - Present your team with a problem.
-Example: Should we increase our prices?
+For example: Should we increase our prices?

-- Set up 6 Open-ended polls each representing one thinking hat: neutral, feelings, negative, positive, creative and process.
+- Set up six Open-Ended Polls, each representing one thinking hat: neutral, feelings, negative, positive, creative, and process.

 - Ask your team to post questions along each line of thinking in the respective polls.